florentbarriol/react-redux-101/README.md

 * Redux logger
 * How to create redux actions : create ADD_TODO and REMOVE_TODO actions with their actions types
 * How to create a redux reducer : create the todos reducer to store your todos and handle todos actions
-* How to connect a component to the store : connect your top level todos component to store (mapStateToProps), bind addTodo action in your input todo component(mapDispatchToProps), display the stored todos, bind the remove action with the onClick on a todo in the list
+* How to connect a component to the store : connect your components to store (mapStateToProps), bind addTodo and removeTodo actions in your components(mapDispatchToProps), display the stored todos, bind the remove action with the onClick on a todo in the list
 * How to create async actions : create an action to fetch an external api (with api-middleware-redux)